Dear Bankruptcy Adviser,

 Make sure to understand that reopening the case and reaffirming the loan will re-establish your personal liability on that mortgage loan.

-Since a reaffirmation agreement is a legally enforceable contract filed with the bankruptcy court, the agreement means that you promise to repay all or a portion of a debt that otherwise had been discharged in your bankruptcy case.
+Since a reaffirmation agreement is a legally enforceable contract filed with the bankruptcy court, the agreement means that you promise to repay all or part of a debt that otherwise had been discharged in your bankruptcy case.

 But here is the bizarre contradiction of this entire process.
 If you refinance the loan even without reaffirming the old loan, you are liable on the new loan.
 So if the new or old lender is concerned about making sure you are liable, you'd think they'd be more than willing to refinance your existing loan.
-The bankruptcy wiped out your liability, a refinance re-establishes it.
+The bankruptcy eliminated your liability; a refinance re-establishes it.

 This is where you have the greatest risk associated with your motion to reopen the case.
 You file the motion to reopen your case and the court grants your request.
 The lender then gives you the reaffirmation agreement, which re-establishes your liability on a previously discharged debt.

 The lender then says you don't qualify for a refinance.
-After that, you can't afford your payments and the lender forecloses on your home.
+After that, you can't afford your payments and the lender forecloses on your house.
 You could then be sued for a deficiency balance, which became possible because you reaffirmed the loan.
-Now, you may have a bad-faith defense against the lender, but that will be an expensive fight to undertake.
+Now, you may have a bad-faith defense against the lender, but that will be an expensive battle to undertake.

-While you should not let the difficult decision paralyze you, make sure you are making an informed one.
+While you should not let this tough decision paralyze you, make sure you are making an informed one.
 You need to know whether reaffirming the loan in your state re-establishes the liability and how likely your refinance application is to be approved.

 Ask the adviser